 What is Zakat?

-There are five core practices in Islam, which are known as the Five Pillars of Islam.
-The third Pillar of Islam is Zakat, where individuals must pay a set percentage of their total annual wealth to support those in need.
-Zakat is a charitable donation that is given to help those without the means to support themselves and distribute wealth in accordance with the wishes of Allah (SWT).
-After all, our goods and wealth are material possessions which do not belong to us.
+There are five core practices in Islam which are known as the Five Pillars of Islam.
+The third Pillar is Zakat, whereby Muslims are required to contribute a fixed percentage of their total annual wealth to support those in need.
+Zakat is a charitable donation that is given to help those without the means to support themselves, and excess wealth is distributed in accordance with the wishes of Allah (SWT).
+After all, our goods and wealth are merely material possessions that do not truly belong to us.

-Zakat is calculated at 2.5% of an individual's total profitable wealth, including possessions, savings and precious resources.
-Belongings that contribute to your comfortable day to day living, such as your clothing, your home and your car, are not included.
-However, any additional property and car investments must be included when calculating your Zakat.
+Zakat equates to 2.5% of an individual's total profitable wealth above the Nisab threshold, including savings, possessions, and precious resources.
+Belongings that contribute to your comfortable day-to-day living, such as your clothing, your home, and your car, are not included.
+However, any surplus property and car investments must be included when calculating your Zakat.